AmjadRenno/ScooterLand/README.md

 ## 👨‍💻 Development Team

-Developed as a university project for scooter workshop management system.
+Developed by **Amjad Renno** as a university project at UCL for scooter workshop management system during 2nd semester.

 ## 🎯 For Recruiters & Hiring Managers